 DRUG, ALCOHOL, ABUSE COUNSELING REFERRALS

 En'owkin will assist students with referrals to Native Drug & Alcohol services within the local community.

 En'owkin offers a variety of tutorial services including; access to computer resources, instructors (and even fellow students) are willing to provide assistance, tutorials and demonstrations.
 Students may also contact student services for additional assistance.

-En'owkin maintains a close friendship with the larger Aboriginal community.
-Aboriginal elders and leaders actively participate in events designed to increase our understanding of the history, traditions and values.
+En'owkin maintains a close friendship with the larger Indigenous community.
+Indigenous elders and leaders actively participate in events designed to increase our understanding of the history, traditions and values.

 Information regarding student loans is available for those students not eligible for Band funding.
 Scholarships and bursary information is also made available to students.
 NAPAT students, who qualify, are eligible to apply for tuition and living allowance scholarships.
 Only a limited number of scholarships are available, so apply early.